jimrothstein/docs/misc_files/006_history_notes.md

 *  Gentry, landed Gentry:  upper class, but not nobles or church, inherited land, able to live by collecting rent.
 Some actually wealthier  than nobles.
+\section{England - 17th}
+1649 - Charles I beheaded (impeached)
+1684 - James II (Catholic) succeeds brother Charles II.
+1689 - William III (from Netherlands) removes James II .  **Glorious Revolution** was actual neither.
+Replaced one king with another - EXCEPT King no longer sovereign but **constitutional monarch** meaning beholden to English people(really?) and not elected by GOD.   **Whig** triumph (ie aristocrats, oppose Catholic rule)

+\section{Enlightenment}
+Hobbes - man selfish interests, BUT capacity to REASON and realize collective strength is the safest for all.
+So Hobbes actually is pro-monarchy b/c stability.
+1616-1633 Gaelio battles Church.
+Spinoza - Dutch Jew.
+Independent path.
+Locke  - man is individual.
+Different between richest and poorest is only education, wealth ...
+Babies start with blank slate.      life, freedom, happiness .... unclear his view of property.
+At one point, each should have enough ... but elsewhere seemed to not rule out amassing property (then called estates ?) and perhaps first capitalist - UNCLEAR.
+Also tolerant (well, maybe not for Catholics, jews)

 ## Impeach
 England:  evolved as method for Parliament to assure power over King.
 (King